Q. How can I advertise in FirearmsCanada.com?

 Q. What is involved in legally buying or selling a firearm in Canada?

-A. In Canada, firearms are required to be registered and firearm owners are required to be licensed with a valid Possession Acquisition License (PAL) or Possession Only License (POL).
-A PAL is required to purchase new firearms.
+A. In Canada, restricted and prohibited firearms are required to be registered and firearm owners are required to be licensed with a valid Possession Acquisition License (PAL).
+As a side note, the older Possession Only License (POL) has been discontinued by the RCMP Canadian Firearms Program and replaced with the PAL.
+A PAL is required to purchase, sell, lend or trade firearms.
 A typical transaction consists of the following:

-- The buyer and seller agreeing on a price and exchange PAL/POL information
+- The buyer and seller agreeing on a price and exchange PAL information

-- The buyer contacts the Canadian Firearms Center at 1-800-731-4000 and initiates the transfer of the firearm quoting the sellers information.
+- In the case of a firearm requiring registration, or transfer (restricted and prohibited firearms) the buyer contacts the Canadian Firearms Center at 1-800-731-4000 and initiates the transfer of the firearm quoting the sellers information.

 - The Canadian Firearms Center will give a reference number which the seller will have to quote when they contact the Canadian Firearms Center to approve the transfer of the firearm.